 This is a formal review of the complaint.
 It is an opportunity for the matter to be reconsidered.
 The nominated person will consider your complaint and notify you of their decision.
 If you are unhappy with the nominated person's decision (or if they fail to make a decision), you may apply to the Scottish Ministers to have it reconsidered.

-A leaflet explaining the Internal Disputes Resolution Procedure including relevant time limits is available from your LGPS administering authority.
+A leaflet explaining the Internal Disputes Resolution Procedure including relevant time limits is available in the resources section of our website www.highlandpensionfund.org.